Introduction: Everest base camp short trek

 Holiday Tours Nepal arranges accommodation in tea houses or lodges along the trail of Everest Base Camp.
 There are various sorts of accommodations, ranging from basic hotels to comfortable lodges.
 The dining areas contain heaters, which are usually turned on at 5:00 p.m. in the evening.

 Accommodation at the basic tea houses includes basic rooms with two beds, a carpet, and electricity for lighting the bulbs.
-The rooms are simple.
+The rooms are simple with two beds, blankets, pillow and a table.

 Accommodations in the comfortable lodge include rooms with attached bathrooms and beds with electric blankets, and trekkers even have the option to charge their devices in the room by taking out the plug of the electric blanket.
 There is water in the rooms as well, but the water depends on the sun and whether it gets warm or not.